GLOBAL MARKETS-World stocks rally as Treasury yields tumble | Business

 The Australian dollar hovered near three-week highs at $0.7716 after posting its biggest one-day percentage gain since Feb.
 19 on Wednesday.
 Its New Zealand peer was upbeat at $0.7147, a level not seen since March 23.
 Gold jumped to its highest in more than a month as Treasury yields retreated.
 U.S. gold futures settled 1.8% higher at $1,766.80 an ounce.

-Oil prices held near a one-month high following the strong U.S. economic data and higher demand forecasts from the International Energy Agency (IEA).
+Oil prices held near a one-month high following the strong U.S. economic data and higher demand forecasts from the International Energy Agency.
 Brent crude futures settled up 36 cents at $66.94 a barrel.
 U.S. crude futures rose 31 cents to settle at $63.46 a barrel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)